Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 The next step, "Heat G_CW," expanded on this by incorporating more realistic factors such as temperature-dependent thermal conductivity and radiation effects using a Continuous Wave Gaussian as the source.
 This computational study showed how these factors, often ignored, significantly impact heat distribution in KTP crystals, enhancing the thermal modeling of lasers.

 3. **Heat Equation _ Computational _ Source G_PW** [(Link)](https://opg.optica.org/ao/abstract.cfm?uri=ao-54-6-1241)
-Shifting to Pulsed Wave Gaussian conditions, "Heat Equation _ Computational _ Source G_PW" developed a numerical model for heat distribution in KTP crystals under pulsed Gaussian beams.
+Shifting to Pulsed Wave Gaussian conditions, "Heat Equation _ Computational _ Source G_PW" developed a numerical model for heat distribution in KTP crystals under Pulsed Gaussian beams.
 This computational study highlighted that while radiation effects are minimal, variable thermal conductivity plays a crucial role, improving accuracy in predicting heat behavior in pulsed laser systems.

 4. **Phase Mismatch G_PW** [(Link)](https://www.researchgate.net/publication/267926440_Thermally_induced_phase_mismatching_in_a_repetitively_Gaussian_pulsed_pumping_KTP_crystal_A_spatiotemporal_treatment)
 "Phase Mismatch G_PW" tackled the problem of Thermally Induced Phase Mismatching (TIPM) in KTP under Pulsed Wave Gaussian conditions.
 It modeled how temperature rise affects nonlinear conversion efficiency, showing the need to manage TIPM to optimize SHG performance in pulsed applications.